VPanjeta/hotdog-or-not-hotdog/README.md

 # hotdog-or-not-hotdog
-## Implementation of Hot Dog or not app from Siicon Valley (CNN to identify if the given picture is a hot dog or not)
+Implementation of Hot Dog or not app from Silicon Valley (CNN to identify if the given picture is a hot dog or not)<br/>

 I used Google's Inception (2015) model.
 Inception is a deep convolutional neural network built for classifying real world images of thousand category. <br/>
-Retraining done by replacing last layer of Inception model. <br/>
+Retraining is done by replacing last layer of Inception model. <br/>
 Training has been done using around 300 images so the accuracy for certain images might be low. <br/>

 ## Getting started